bigAppleIsBiggerThanApple/bigAppleIsBiggerThanApple.github.io/_posts/2017-05-07-Ticket Web Development.md

 # What can this application do?
 **（1）Search near by events**:

 When user login, it will send geolocation to our server, convert the geographic location into a key according to the api of our server, then send the data to TicketMaster to get the events and return to user.
+Below is what events looks like